Jef-Malfliet/HangAroundIOS/README.md

 HangAround is an app for when you want to make sure everybody knows what they are supposed to bring at your next BBQ.

-You can create upcoming activities and add your friends as participators.
-Participants can be assigned custom roles so that everybody knows their responsibility.
+You can create upcoming activities and add your friends as participants.
+They can be assigned custom roles so that everybody knows their responsibility.

-Use it to organise your next backyard BBQ, plan your next camping trip, arrange the next time you go to a festival with friend...
+Use it to organise your next backyard BBQ, plan your next camping trip, arrange the next time you go to a festival with friends...

 ## Login